Marwanleprodu91670/muscle-legend-lite-hub-elerium-library-/README.md

             local character = player.Character or player.CharacterAdded:Wait()

-            -- Find the "Punch" tool in the player's Backpack local punchTool = player.Backpack:FindFirstChild("Punch")
+            -- Find the "Punch" tool in the player's Backpack punchTool = player.Backpack:FindFirstChild("Punch")

-            if punchTool then
+            if punchTool and character:FindFirstChild("Humanoid") then
-                -- Equip the Punch tool if it's found if character:FindFirstChild("Humanoid") and not character.Humanoid:FindFirstChildOfClass("Tool") then
+                -- Equip the "Punch" tool if it's not already equipped if not character.Humanoid:FindFirstChildOfClass("Tool") then
                     punchTool.Parent = character
                 end

-                -- Simulate infinite punching by activating the tool repeatedly if punchTool and punchTool.Parent == character then -- Check if the tool has an activation method (like "Activated" event) if punchTool:FindFirstChild("Activated") then
+                -- Simulate infinite punching by activating the tool repeatedly if punchTool and punchTool.Parent == character then -- Check if the tool has an "Activated" event (usually used for activation) if punchTool:FindFirstChild("Activated") then
                         punchTool.Activated:Fire()  -- Fire the punch tool's activation method end